 - 29.01 To the exclusion of the participating associations and any other party, UEFA owns and has the sole right to exploit all of the commercial rights of the final round.
-UEFA may exercise this right to exploit these commercial rights at its sole discretion and on a worldwide basis. - 29.02 All participating associations shall take all legal and other measures that UEFA deems appropriate at its sole discretion to prohibit, prevent and stop any unauthorised exploitation of the commercial rights of the final round and to ensure that all such commercial rights are owned and exercised solely and exclusively by UEFA and that UEFA may exploit them without any restrictions whatsoever. - 29.03 A participating association may not display any third-party commercial identification or branding in any stadium chosen for the final round within one hour of kick-off. - 29.04 UEFA declines all responsibility and liability in the event of any conflict between any agreement entered into by a member association and any arrangement entered into by UEFA relating to the exploitation of the commercial rights of the final round. - 29.05 Following the final round draw, UEFA may use imagery to produce articles that illustrate a participating association's involvement in the final round.
-The production of such articles will draw on the imagery of all participating associations without giving undue prominence to the imagery of one participating association over any other.
-UEFA will ensure that there is no direct association in such articles between the imagery used and the sponsors of the final round.
+UEFA may exercise this right to exploit these commercial rights at its sole discretion and on a worldwide basis. - 29.02 All participating associations undertake to take all legal and other measures that UEFA deems appropriate at its sole discretion to prohibit, prevent and stop any unauthorised exploitation of the commercial rights of the final round and to ensure that all such commercial rights are owned and exercised solely and exclusively by UEFA and that UEFA may exploit them without any restrictions whatsoever. - 29.03 A participating association may not display any third-party commercial identification or branding in any stadium chosen for the final round within one hour of kick-off. - 29.04 UEFA declines all responsibility and liability in the event of any conflict between any agreement entered into by a member association and any arrangement entered into by UEFA relating to the exploitation of the commercial rights of the final round.